Home Compare BAB.L vs GBF.DE

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

-The result is anchored in growth, but valuation also reinforces the same direction.
-The overall score gap is 10 points in favour of Bilfinger SE.
+The clearest separation starts in valuation, but growth adds another real layer to the result.
+The overall score gap is 12 points in favour of Bilfinger SE.

 INDUSTRY COMPARISON